thegamma47/DevTinder/homework.md

 -js. object and json object difference
 -add express.json middleware in your app
--make your signup API dynamic to recive data from the end user
+-make your signup API dynamic to recive data from the end user -user.findOne
+-API- Get user by email or find user by email -API-Feed API - GET/feed -gat all user from database